Colt-H/L5X-Creator/README.md

  - implement elementtree module for generating XML code
  - figure out file reading/writing
  - proper date/time for creation date in file
+ - input validation
+   -  firmware revisions
+   - product types
+ - some kind of testing
+ - database of product codes

-Working so far:
+### Working so far:
  - Generates a blank L5X file from hardcoded XML data that's able to be imported to ACD file

-Stuff I want to do:
+### Stuff I want to do:
+ - have prepopulated setting files for export/import to quickly create similar projects
- -
+ - a GUI?
+ - import tag list from csv
+ - import other L5X files as programs/routines